-But what are 7th chords exactly?
+But, what are 7th chords?

 7th chords are triads with an additional note added.
-The most common on guitar is the dominant 7th (aka major minor 7th chord) a major triad with an added minor 7th interval (10 semitones from the root).
-Other common 7th chords include the major 7th, minor 7th, minor 7 flat 5, and diminished 7th.
+The most common is the dominant 7th (aka major minor 7th) which is a major triad with an added minor 7th.
+Other types include the major 7th, minor 7th, minor 7 flat 5, and diminished 7th.

 One confusing aspect of 7th chords is how they are written.
 While note letter names without a suffix are regarded as Major, unless otherwise indicated, the opposite is true for the 7th interval.

 What do 7th chords sound like?

-C7b5 (C half diminished)
+C7b5 (C half-diminished)

-How are 7th chords constructed?
+How are 7th Chords Built

 |Chord||Chord Symbol||Scale Degree Formula|